One Life to Learn: Inferring Symbolic World Models for Stochastic Environments from Unguided Exploration: Evaluation Protocols and Metrics

 \subsection{Evaluation Framework Implementation on \crafteroo}

 Evaluating a world model on random rollouts may not provide sufficient coverage of rare or important events in an environment.
 To ensure our evaluation is comprehensive, we create evaluation trajectories from a suite of \textbf{scenarios}.
 Each scenario runs short, scripted policy from an initial state designed to reliably exercise a specific game mechanic or achieve a particular goal, ensuring that our evaluation thoroughly covers the environment's dynamics.
-Our scenarios cover every achievement in the achievement tree of \crafteroo/Crafter, and can be seen in \cref{fig:scenario_mrr}.
-We generate a comprehensive evaluation dataset by implementing scenarios that cover every achievement in the game's achievement tree.
+We generate a comprehensive evaluation dataset by implementing scenarios that cover every achievement in the game's achievement tree, seen in \cref{fig:scenario_mrr}.
 This ranges from basic actions like collecting wood to complex, multi-step tasks like crafting an iron sword, ensuring all of the game's core mechanics are tested.
 More details on scenarios are provided in \cref{sec:scenarios}.
-We generate distractors for each transition in the evaluation dataset using a bank of 8 mutators which each produce a subtle, but illegal transformation of the game state in response to an action.
+We generate distractors for each transition in the evaluation dataset using a bank of mutators which each produce a subtle, but illegal transformation of the game state in response to an action.
 Some examples are causing an incorrect item to be produced when taking a crafting action, or allowing an item to be produced without the correct requirements, or illegal entity behavior such as teleporting.
-More details on mutators are provided in \cref{sec:mutators} and general implementation details are in \cref{sec:evaluation-implementation-details}.
+Because mutators have specific preconditions (e.g., combat mutators only apply during combat), the number of applicable distractors varies per state.
+In our experiments, the total candidate set size (ground truth plus distractors) ranges from $N=7$ to $N=11$ per transition.
+Details on mutators and the evaluation are provided in \cref{sec:mutators} and \cref{sec:evaluation-implementation-details}.